galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 in a shell using small data input files.
 Alternatively, skilled users can develop scripts and test them using small input data files on the command line without using Galaxy.

+The project supports extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
+These are complex and powerful with substantial learning curves but can be used to turn almost any command line software package into a tool.

-No matter how it was created, once there is a working script and sample data, it may be possible to create a new Galaxy tool "wrapping" that script in a few minutes, using a special Galaxy tool that generates tools from scripts.
+For those new to Galaxy, in many simple cases, it may be possible to generate a new tool "wrapping" that script in a few minutes, using a specialised Galaxy tool for developers that generates tools from scripts.
 This tutorial is designed to introduce that unusual tool.

 ## The ToolFactory generates new Galaxy tools.